tainstr/misura.client/misura/client/doc/microscope.rst

 To open the HSM controls, you have to select HSM in the selection window that apperas after having logged in.

-HSM window is made of three main parts:
+HSM window is made of these main parts:

 - `Buttons bar`_
 - `Camera Window`_